TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/tb/README.md

    ```
 3. Use the generated `instructions.hex` as your processor’s instruction memory.

-4. Use the `rv32i_core_tb.sv` file for testbench and observe the results in the simulation waveform.
+4. Use the `riscv_soc_top.sv` file for testbench and observe the results in the simulation waveform.

 ---